RichardDooling/Entertainment_Law/Deal_Obligations/Deal_Obligations.md

 sustained by the evidence, the findings of the trial court are not subject to review here.

-To constitute a refusal or failure to perform the conditions of a contract of employment such as we have here, there must be, on the part of the actress, a willful act or willful misconduct *May v.
-New York Motion Picture Corp.*, 45 Cal.
-App.
-396; *Ehlers v.
-Langley & Michaels Co.*, 72 Cal.
-App.
-214, 221), a condition which is absent when the actress uses her best efforts to give an artistic performance and to serve the interests of her employer.
+To constitute a refusal or failure to perform the conditions of a contract of employment such as we have here, there must be, on the part of the actress, a willful act or willful misconduct, a condition which is absent when the actress uses her best efforts to give an artistic performance and to serve the interests of her employer.
 The trial court was fully warranted by the evidence in finding that Goudal neither failed nor